metabase/metabase/docs/permissions/data-sandboxes-draft.md

 - A [group](../people-and-groups/managing.md#groups) of people to be added to the advanced data sandbox.
 - A private [collection](../exploration-and-organization/collections.md) (with[collection permissions](../permissions/collections.md) set to **No access**) to store your saved SQL questions.
 - A [SQL question](../people-and-groups/) with the rows and columns to be displayed to the people in the advanced sandbox, and saved in the private collection.
-- Optional: [User attributes](../people-and-groups/managing.md#adding-a-user-attribute) to the people in the group.
+- Optional: [User attributes](../people-and-groups/managing.md#adding-a-user-attribute) for each of the people in the group.

 In an advanced data sandbox, a saved question will be displayed in place of an original table to a particular group.
 We recommend using saved SQL questions for the best control over the rows and columns to be included in the sandbox.